-It is fair to say that MLS is an improved version of ILS system.
-The sensitive and critical area (affected by external factors) is much less needed and less affected by the constructions around the runway.
-Although it provides more precise approach / additional advantages.
+It is fair to say that MLS is an improved version of the ILS system.
+The sensitive and critical area (affected by external factors) is much less needed and less affected by the construction around the runway.
+However, it provides a more precise approach / additional advantages.
 On the other hand, it could not find widespread use as satellite systems came into play.

 Today, ILS devices, which are the safest approach system for landings, are systems that are likely to be affected by environmental constructions and other radio frequencies.
 A flat, unobstructed terrain is required for installation.
-There should be no natural obstacles (like hills, trees) and buildings above the determined heights around it.
+There should be no natural obstacles (hills, trees) and buildings above the determined heights around it.
 For this reason, even if desired, it cannot be installed in every airport as a whole system.

 TACAN (Tactical Air Navigation)

 Tactical air navigation-TACAN is a radio navigation system used only in military aviation.
 TACAN provides direction and distance information for military aircraft.
 A DME receiver can receive the signals sent by the TACAN station and benefit from distance information.